 During my elder initiation, there was a piece of wood that looked like the sankofa bird.
 Interesting.
-I past by that piece of wood for many years, sat by this piece of wood for days during initiation.
+I passed by that piece of wood for many years, sat by this piece of wood for days during initiation.
 Until it caught my eye – the sankofa bird.
-I went back with my camera after initiation (no technology was aloud in the sacred space) and took the photo.
+I went back with my camera after initiation (no technology was allowed in the sacred space) and took the photo.

 My ancestors were taking me back to my past, with memories of growing up on the island of Jamaica.
 Dreams which also took me to faraway, unrecognized places.
 Afterwards, during the aftermath of emergence from the fourteen day connection with Mother Earth, I felt immense grief where I could not identify the source.
 I probed into the source at the advise of an elder.
 Soon, thoughts began to emerge.
 Historical trauma, soul wounds, Post Traumatic Slave Syndrome, these were the words coming into my consciousness.
 Then I made the connection with the sankofa.